open-edge-insights/video-ingestion/README.md

-# VideoIngestion Module
+# `VideoIngestion Module`

-This module ingests video frames from a video source like video file or basler/RTSP/USB camera using gstreamer pipeline and publishes the `(topic, metadata,frame)` tuple to ZMQ bus.
+This module ingests video frames from a video source like video file or basler/RTSP/USB camera using gstreamer pipeline and publishes the `(metadata, frame)` tuple to ZMQ bus.

 The high level logical flow of VideoIngestion pipeline is as below:
 1. VideoIngestion main program reads the ingestor and filter configuration